Atishay990/sdk-starter-node/README.md

 Let's get started!

-## Configure the sample application
+## Configure the sample application.

 To run the application, you'll need to gather your Twilio account credentials and configure them in a file named `.env`.
 To create this file from an example template, do the following in your